Applications are currently closed

 - An essay on an assigned topic, relevant to defense-related current events, military history, or theory.
 Guidance on this year’s topic and essay parameters is provided within the application.

-- A letter or recommendation from someone other than a family member or peer.
+- A letter of recommendation from someone other than a family member or peer.

 SGM Dawn Kilpatrick served in the Army for 20 years before passing after a two-year battle with cervical cancer.
 The Office of the Chief of Public Affairs established an ongoing scholarship in her name, honoring her memory and enabling mid-level and senior noncommissioned officers with a primary MOS of 46Q, 46R, or 46Z the opportunity to compete for an educational scholarship grant.
-Scholarship recipients will exemplify the Army's vision and influence future leaders while practicing excellent stewardship of the nation's most precious resource - our Soldiers.
+The recipient will receive $4,000 and will exemplify the Army vision and influence future leaders while practicing excellent stewardship of the Army's most precious resource - our Soldiers.
 READ MORE

 SGM Larry L. Strickland served in the Army for 30 years.
 He was serving as sergeant major to the Army’s deputy chief of staff for personnel when he became a victim of the September 11, 2001, terrorist attack on the Pentagon.